 - Specific Tests.
 You’ll sometimes get paid for a type of test as well, such as $50 for an MRI or $600 for a PET scan.
 In both cases, there is often an additional payment of $75 for the required screening beforehand.
 The PET scans may sound particularly profitable but most studies don’t use them.

 - Full Medical Trials.
 Trials, where you’re taking a new medication, tend to pay the most, potentially hundreds or thousands of dollars.
 But, these are also the most involved studies and they come with the highest risk.
 You may need to live on-site for a week (or more) or you might need to make many visits.

 Medical trials do have key advantages.
 If you can get in one, they’re often an easy way to earn.

 In many cases, you don’t have to do much more than fill out a survey, take a pill or go through a few measurements.
 Some are considerably more complex, but your payment is typically higher for those as well.

 The right trial might even fit in well with your life.
 For example, some students find that they are part of a trial right when they are studying for exams.
 They are simply able to keep studying whenever there is downtime while getting paid for the process.

 The idea may also seem more appealing than many other ways of earning.
 After all, you don’t need to create a product or try to build a business.
 For people just looking for a little extra money, the idea can seem extremely appealing.

 And honestly, some medical studies to pay very well indeed.
 You might even find a trial that pays upwards of $1,000.

 One other benefit is simply that you’re helping to advance scientific research.
-Medical trials are critical to help scientists learn more about the human body, along with developing treatments and even cures for diseases.
-So, if the money isn’t incentive enough, doing some good may be.
+Medical trials are critical to helping scientists learn more about the human body, along with developing treatments and even cures for diseases.
+So, if the money isn’t incentive enough, doing some good maybe.

 Disadvantages of Medical Trials